Students are responsible for knowing the following:

 Section A: Occidental Expectations of Behavior

-- Under Age Students: Students under the age of 21 may not possess or consume alcohol.
+- Under-age drinking: Students under the age of 21 may not possess or consume alcohol.
 A state of intoxication implies consumption.
 Possession of open containers, including empty bottles used as decoration, by anyone under the age of 21 is prohibited.

 - Driving under the influence: Operating a vehicle under the influence of alcohol is prohibited.
 “Vehicle" is defined as anything used for transporting people or goods, especially on land, such as a car, truck, bicycle or cart.

 Section B: California State Alcoholic Beverage Laws and Penalties

-Most common offenses and penalties are:
+Examples of common offenses and penalties include:

-- Minor in Possession (MIP): Any person under the age of 21 years who has any alcoholic beverage in his/her possession on any street or highway or in any public place or in any place open to the public is guilty of a misdemeanor and shall be punished by a fine of $250 or the person shall be required to perform not less than 24 hours or more than 32 hours of community service during hours (California Business and Professions Code section 25662 (a)).
+- Minor in Possession (MIP): Any person under the age of 21 years who has any alcoholic beverage in their possession on any street or highway or in any public place or in any place open to the public is guilty of a misdemeanor and shall be punished by a fine of $250 or the person shall be required to perform not less than 24 hours or more than 32 hours of community service hours (California Business and Professions Code section 25662 (a)).

 - Selling Alcohol without a License: is a misdemeanor (California Business and Professions Code section 23301).